Committees and Special Interest Groups

 - Advisory Board - The Advisory Board supports of the WSPA Board of Trustees and at its behest.
 Among its functions is providing support to the WSPA Board of Trustees by serving the Board as a resource for feedback on association issues and decisions, by assisting the Board to accomplish tasks that may require more hours than a small Board may be able to handle, by providing a leadership pipeline for future Trustees, and to provide breadth and depth of perspective to issues that face the Board.
 Additionally, the Advisory Board may function by serving in a liaison capacity between WSPA association members and the Board allowing for effective membership input to the Board about association programming, community service and impact on the membership from the Boards decisions.

 - CE Application Approval - The CE Committee is responsible for the evaluation of proposed continuing education offerings to ensure quality and adherence to APA standards for approval of continuing education credits.
 This committee requires an investment of about 5-10 hours per quarter, with a bit more required around convention time.
 If you have interest in helping provide CE credits of value to your fellow psychologists, considering joining.
-Erica Johnson, Ph.D. is the current chair and can be contacted at email@example.com.
+Contact the WSPA Office to join our CE committee at email@example.com.

 Looking to apply for CE credit for your event?
 View our application here